20zurmca/2016_Election_Data_Visualization/README.md

 # 2016_Election_Data_Visualization

 ## Description
 Final Project for my first semester at Lafayette College.
 Langauge used is Processing.
-The project visualizes the 2016 election data in interactive charts and word clouds.
+The project visualizes the 2016 election data with interactive charts and word clouds.

 ## Demo
 By running the .pde file, you can do the following:<br />